 A streamlined application process for the approval of any nationally recognised qualification as an apprenticeship / traineeship , which is aimed at Apprenticeship Network Providers (ANPs), registered training organisations (RTOs), industry associations and employers.

-Search for your local ANP; they should be your first point of contact if you want advice about becoming an apprentice or trainee, or recruiting one, or if you're experiencing any problems with your traineeship/apprenticeship.
+Search for your local ANPs.
+They should be your first point of contact if you need advice about becoming an apprentice or trainee, or recruiting one, or if you're experiencing any problems with your traineeship / apprenticeship.

 What are apprenticeships / traineeships?

 Apprenticeships and traineeships are employment based training arrangements where an trainee or apprentice has the opportunity to combine employment with training, which can be full-time, part-time or school-based.

 A school-based apprenticeship or traineeship allows year 10, 11 and 12 students to undertake a vocational education and training (VET) qualification as an apprentice or trainee while still finishing their senior secondary education.

 Becoming an apprentice or trainee

 This is a good starting point for anyone interested in finding out how to become an apprentice or trainee.